luciolucio/holi/doc/05-INTERNALS.md

 ## How holi checks whether a date is a weekend

 It checks the date against the special `WEEKEND.datelist` file.
 If it's there, it's a weekend.
 This file gets generated at the time holi builds.
+The weekend datelist is special in that it does not have holiday indicators.

 ## How holi checks whether a date is a holiday